“I Stand For Peace” Worldwide Campaign Arrives in Atlanta

 Gurudev Sri Sri Ravi Shankar is a global humanitarian, spiritual leader, and peace envoy, who has been teaching breath-based meditation techniques for health and well-being for more than 40 years.
 His approach blends ancient Vedic wisdom with modern sensibility for a new paradigm of leadership and living – a stress-free, violence-free society.

-Through Gurudev’s programs, millions of people worldwide have found peace and resilience in the face of adversity, learning not only how to excel in their own lives, but also how to become powerful agents for social change.
+Through Gurudev’s programs, more than 500 million people have found peace and resilience in the face of adversity, learning not only how to excel in their own lives, but also how to become powerful agents for social change.
 Gurudev has thus inspired a wave of volunteerism and service, resulting in the growth of one of the largest grassroots volunteer-based organizations in the world, with more than 30,000 teachers and over one million volunteers engaged in service projects in 180 countries.

+Standing for the Gandhian principles of non-violence, Gurudev has also mediated and progressed negotiations for peace in conflict-stricken areas such as Sri Lanka, Iraq, Venezuela, and Colombia, where he is credited for playing a central role in ending the violent 52-year conflict between FARC and the Colombian government.

+In his dedication to the service of others, Gurudev continues to be honored throughout the world and has been invited to speak at prestigious venues from the United Nations to the European Parliament.

 Summary of the foundation’s work

-• IAHV has taught stress management and resilience skills to over 3000 healthcare professionals during the COVID pandemic through the Healing Breaths program
+• Taught stress management and resilience skills to over 3000 healthcare professionals during the COVID pandemic through the Healing Breaths program

 • Worked with inner city communities and police departments to build mutual trust and create harmonious societies

-• Helped thousands of veterans build resilience and overcome PTS through our program Project Welcome Home Troops
+• Helped thousands of veterans build resilience and overcome post-traumatic stress through Project Welcome Home Troops

 • Lowered recidivism in prisons by working with more than 80,000 inmates

-• In addition, Art of Living programs have trained thousands to take care of their mental health by adopting its powerful breathwork - SKY Breath Meditation.
+• Trained thousands to take care of their mental health by practicing the powerful breathing technique - SKY Breath Meditation

 Sathyan Parthasarathy